narayanarao4u/ClassNotes/CSS/01 CSS Into.md

 ---
 ## Here are 5 important points about an introduction to CSS:

-- CSS (Cascading Style Sheets) is a stylesheet language used to define the presentation and layout of web pages written in HTML or XML[2][3].
+- CSS (Cascading Style Sheets) is a stylesheet language used to define the presentation and layout of web pages written in HTML.

-- It separates content from design, allowing developers to control colors, fonts, spacing, and positioning independently of the HTML structure[1][5].
+- It separates content from design, allowing developers to control colors, fonts, spacing, and positioning independently of the HTML structure.

 - CSS rules consist of selectors that target HTML elements and declarations that specify style properties and their values.